Community Auditor Registration

-Auditors can view and print an unofficial copy of their transcript through the MyCUInfo student portal or request a hard copy through the Office of the Registrar.
+Auditors can view and print an unofficial copy of their transcript through Buff Portal, the campus student portal, or request a hard copy through the Office of the Registrar.

-Note: To view an unofficial transcript of audited courses in MyCUInfo, be sure to change from “All CU Careers” to “Noncredit Career.”
+Note: To view an unofficial transcript of audited courses in Buff Portal, search for the transcript card and be sure to change from “All CU Careers” to “Noncredit Career.”

-You’ll need an Identikey, or a unique username, to log in to and access MyCUInfo.
-Use your student identification number to activate your IdentiKey at cuidm.colorado.edu.
+You’ll need an Identikey, or a unique username, to log in to and access Buff Portal.
+Use your student identification number to activate your IdentiKey at identikey.colorado.edu.